Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 // Pin doesn't take ownership of the data, it takes a mutable reference to it let mut pinned_example = Pin::new(&mut example);

-// We can still read the value thanks to Deref assert_eq!(pinned_example.get_value(), 1);

-// But we can no longer mutate or move the data
+// We can no longer mutate or move the data because the pin holds the mutable reference
 // example.value = 2;
 // let example = example;

+// We can read the data via the Pin thanks to Deref assert_eq!(pinned_example.get_value(), 1);

-// We can, however, safely mutate `example` using DerefMut on the pin pinned_example.value = 2;
+// And we can mutate the data via the Pin thanks to DerefMut pinned_example.value = 2;
 assert_eq!(pinned_example.get_value(), 2);

-// We can even move the pin, since it itself is just a reference let mut pinned_example = pinned_example;
+// We can even safely move the pin, since it just contains a reference let mut pinned_example = pinned_example;
 pinned_example.value = 3;
 assert_eq!(pinned_example.get_value(), 3);